 Calcium during pregnancy

-Lexine Hebets, MD, FACOG, AOA Arizona OB-GYN Affiliates, is on staff in the Department of Obstetrics and Gynecology at Banner Good Samaritan Medical Center.
+Lexine Hebets, MD, FACOG, AOA Arizona OB/GYN Affiliates, is on staff in the Department of Obstetrics and Gynecology at Banner – University Medical Center Phoenix.

 Question: I don't eat or drink a lot of dairy - how important is calcium during my pregnancy?

 Answer: Getting enough calcium is an important part of everyone’s diet, and that is especially true during pregnancy.
 In fact, the need for calcium is even greater during gestation, particularly in the second and third trimesters.

 The fetal skeleton requires calcium to develop strong bones.
 If a woman’s calcium intake is not sufficient, her fetus will use calcium from her own calcium stores, primarily her bones.
 However, bone loss during pregnancy is usually minimal.